Django-Simple-API/django-simple-api/README.md

 And then you can modify `title`、`description` and `version` to describe your interface documentation.

-If you are using `class-viev`, you can now generate documentation.
+If you are using `class-view`, you can now generate documentation.
 Start your service, if your service is running locally, you can visit http://127.0.0.1:8000/docs/ to view your documentation.

 But if you are using `view-function`, you must declare the request method supported by the view function: